notturnomio/react-testing-lib/README.md

 - Unit tests with JEST
 - Integration / unit tests of React applications using the react testing library
 - e2e tests with WebdriverIO
-- Screenshot tests for UI regression with storybook and loki
+- Screenshot tests for UI regression with storybook and chromatic